Suicidology 2024 – 2025

 There are several implications with the data that is provided for real time suicide statistics.
 These are including registration delays, under 10’s are also not included.
 Within the data some suicide deaths where not recorded as a suicide on individuals of the ages under 15.

-Because of the length of time it takes for a suicide death to be officially registered, there is always a lag in when we can publish data on suicide occurrences.
+Because of the length of time it takes for a suicide death to be officially registered, there is always a lag in when the registrar can publish data on suicide occurrences.
 A coroner must certify a suicide death, usually following an inquest.
 The median time taken to register a suicide death in 2024 was 199 days in England and 269 days in Wales.

 When individuals pass away, they must go through stages, including that with a registered coroner.
 Here the coroner spends time concluding how an individual has passed away.
 On occasions the coroner must determine whether the death was caused by suicide.
 When undergoing this assessment, the coroner must align with certain proofs, this is called a standard of proof, this standard was lowered to a ‘civil standard’ in July 2018 from a ‘criminalised standard’ which saw an increase in deaths registered for suicide.